-When a new trademark is identified, the first step is to conduct a trademark availability search to ascertain if the mark is available for use and registration.
-The possibility exists that a third party may own a trademark which is identical or confusingly similar to your proposed mark and if the mark is used, such use could amount to infringement.
+When a new trade mark is proposed, the first step is to conduct a trade mark availability search.
+This search determines whether the mark is available for use and registration.
+It is important to identify if a third party already owns a trade mark that is identical or confusingly similar to your proposed mark.
+Using a mark that conflicts with an existing trade mark could lead to infringement, legal disputes, and the potential loss of rights to the mark.

 It is always advisable that the trade mark be searched before the application is made.
 In order to be considered register-able, your trade mark must be capable of distinguishing your goods or services from those of your competitors.
 To this end, we can conduct searches through the records at the South African Trade marks Office.